pyepics/pyepics/_sources/installation.rst.txt

 *libca.dylib* and *libCom.dylib* on Mac OSX, or *ca.dll* and *Com.dll* on
 Windows) from *Epics Base* are required to use this module.
-Some features, including 'subarray records' will only work with version 3.14.12 and higher, and version 3.15 or higher is recommended.
+Some features, including 'subarray records' will only work with version 3.14.12 and higher, and version 3.15 or higher is strongly recommended.

-For all supported operating systems, pre-built and recent versions of libca and libCom are provided, and will be installed within the python packages directory and used by default.
-Though they will be found by default by pyepics, these libraries will be hard for other applications to find, and so should not cause conflicts with other CA client programs.
-We regularly test with these libraries and recommend using them.
-If you want to not use them or even install them, instructions for how to do this are given below.
+For all supported operating systems (linux-64, linux-32, linux-arm, windows-64, windows-32, and darwin-64), pre-built versions of *libca* (and *libCom*) built with 3.16.2 are provided, and will be installed within the python packages directory and used by default.
+That means that you do not need to install Epics base libraries or any other packages to use pyepics.
+For Epics experts who may want to use their own versions the *libca* from Epics base, instructions for how to do this are given below.

 The Python `numpy module <http://numpy.scipy.org/>`_ is highly recommended, though it is not required.
 If available, it will be used